 Normally, a course can be dropped up to the day before the Final Examination Period begins.
 However, the timing of the drop is important in determining refunds and grades earned.
 Learn more about the 100% and 50% refund deadlines, and the WD (withdrew) and WF (withdrew/failure - grade 32%) drop/add deadlines; see the exact dates on the list of Important Dates.

 What do I need to do to drop my only/last course?

 Some students are able to drop their last course directly from Quest.
 If you've attempted and aren't able to, email email@example.com for assistance.

 Exception: If you're on a co-op work term and you want to drop the last/only course from your schedule, you must send an email to firstname.lastname@example.org requesting that the course be dropped from your schedule.

 What do I need to do to take courses at another institution?

 Undergraduate degree students enrolled in a degree program at the University of Waterloo may take advantage of courses offered by Laurier through a process called cross-registration (see Undergraduate Studies Academic Calendar for details and restrictions).

-If the Waterloo equivalent course (e.g., ECON 120W) is listed on the Schedule of Classes, you can self-register with Quest.
+If the Waterloo equivalent course (e.g., ECON 120W) is listed on the Schedule of Classes, you can self-register in Quest.
 If it isn't listed, you'll need to complete a Cross-Registration Form.